Andre-Fonteles/62256-sram-tester/README.md

 # 62256-sram-tester

 This program tests a 62256 SRAM IC using an Arduino.

+Keep in mind that this is not intented to be a comprehensive test.
+It just gives one some idea on whether some addresses are problematic or not.
+Remember: *"Program testing can be used to show the presence of bugs, but never to show their absence!"* Dijkstra
+:-)

 **How to test your memory**:
 1. Clone the repository